Please review the following guidelines prior to sending digital files for best results for

 Minimum Sizes

-For Type: We recommend using no smaller than 4 point text for solid type.
-If font will be reversed from process, or built from process use fonts of size 8 points or larger for offset printing to guarantee readability.
-For best results limit the use of reverse type to block, gothic and sans serif type styles.
+For Type: We recommend using no smaller than 4 pt text. for solid type.
+If font will be reversed from process, or built from process, use fonts of size 8 pts. or larger for offset printing to guarantee readability.
+For best results, limit the use of reverse type to block, gothic, and sans serif type styles.

-For Lines: Solid line rules should be .25 point thickness or greater.
-Rules built from process or rules reversed out of process should be 1 point.
+Lines: Solid line rules should be .25 pt. thickness or greater.
+Rules built from process or rules reversed out of process should be 1 pt.
 Smaller rules may disappear.

-Rich black should be used to avoid a washed out appearance when graphics, boxes, or backgrounds are to print black.
+Rich Black: Rich black should be used to avoid a washed-out appearance when graphics, boxes, or backgrounds are to print black.
 Use the values of 100% black, 30% cyan, 30%magenta, and 30% yellow to create rich black.

 Providing a High Resolution PDF - CMYK